Turb0Yoda/CarHackingTools/README.md

 ------------
 This is my fork of the Carhacking.tools script that has been reworked and updated a bit for modern Ubuntu versions, since some repos were changed.
 Originally I was making this remake to be focused on being run from a RPI 3B, but instead opted to just run from a normal laptop running Ubuntu 18.04 LTS.

+The readme is largely unchanged from the original.
+I've added some notes here and there.

 # CarHacking.Tools
 [CarHacking.Tools](CarHacking.Tools) is a scripts collection of scripts to help jump start car research (and hacking?).
 All the scripts are designed to run on Ubuntu 18.04 LTS.